Skip to main content

 9. Talk

-• Sometimes sharing things with friends and family can help you through a tough time by helping you get some perspective.
+• Sometimes sharing things with friends and family can help you through a tough time by giving you some perspective.

 Not only that, but staying connected and being social - doing anything from going to the movies or meeting people for a coffee - goes a long way in supporting your mental health.